What is Trans-Tasman Resources?

 - Sediment plumes – Seabed mining would also create massive plumes of sand when it is disposed of.
 These sand plumes would clog corals and sponges and likely smother the animals and ecosystems on its path.

 - Blocking green investment – The South Taranaki Bight was set to be the site of an offshore wind farm.
-This project has now been cancelled, as it’s incompatible with Trans-Tasman Resource’s seabed mining plans.
-Instead of investing in renewable energy, Luxon’s government is set to invest in a destructive extraction industry.
+Companies have now pulled out, stating that wind energy would be incompatible with Trans-Tasman Resource’s seabed mining plans.
+Instead of investing in renewable energy, Luxon’s government is set to invest in a destructive and unproven extractive industry.
 “It’s straight-out climate denial,” says Juressa Lee, Greenpeace’s seabed mining campaigner.

 The scariest thing is we don’t yet know the full consequences that seabed mining would have.
-If approved, Trans-Tasman Resources would be the first large-scale seabed mining project in the world.
+If approved, Trans-Tasman Resources could be the first large-scale seabed mining project in the world.

 But one thing is for sure: protecting nature is more important than the profits of Trans-Tasman Resources.